 Don’t Delay.
 Contact Your Insurer and Insurance Broker as Soon as Possible

 Your insurance company will want to know some essential information about your business insurance policy.
-This includes your insurance policy number, the date and cause of your insurance loss and your current contact details.
-The more information you provide the better.
+This includes your insurance policy number, the date and cause of your commercial insurance loss and your current contact details.
+The more information you provide the better as it will help speed up your claim and help your insurer to appoint appropriate staff to commence the claims management process and payments.

 If your business has any special requirements you should let your insurance company know too.
 For example, you may have perishable stock that will need to be disposed of quickly and you may have some urgent deliveries of finished goods that have now been damaged.
 Letting your insurance company know of any special requirements will help get your business insurance claim off to a good start and will help get your business back on its feet faster.